What is the COE Program Enhancement Fee for engineering students?

 Please note that this is a fee and not a differential tuition.
 This means that the COE Program Enhancement Fee cannot be used to hire additional faculty, create additional course sections or other instructional items that are provided through state funding or tuition.

 And it’s not just at NC State.
-Practically every public institution with engineering programs ranked higher than or equal to NC State charge a differential tuition or additional fee.
+Practically every one of our peer public institutions with engineering programs charges a differential tuition or additional fee.
 So in 2015, the UNC Board of Governors approved the COE Program Enhancement Fee to ensure that we can keep up with our peers in terms of resources needed to provide the highest quality engineering education.

 All undergraduate and graduate students majoring in engineering and computer science.